dialog-systems-class/dialog-systems-class.github.io/assignment1.md

 Create a simple hello response bot using the Alexa SDK <span class="text-muted">: Assignment 1</span>
 =============================================================

 The point of the first assignment is to get to acquainted with the Amazon Alexa SDK.
-In the Alexa Prize we want to design a social bot.
 The first step is to be able to integrate  with Alexa SDK.
 This involves creating an AWS account and learning how to start up and integrate with AWS Lambda.
 This code will be the base for all of the interactions and it makes sense to start with a practical "hello world" or more precisely a response.

 You should be excited about this assignment!
 You will be able to chat with your own bot!